gustavoleiteluz-ux/legal-cdr-zotero-automation/UPDATE_INSTRUCTIONS.md

 6. If the preview is satisfactory, run once with both options cleared.
 This classifies all records currently in `00 — New Publications`.

 The normal daily schedule then imports new records, deduplicates them, classifies them into all applicable collections, and sends unmatched records to `90 — Excluded or Tangential`.

+This version includes both open and closed-access publications.
+DOI links lead to the official journal page; restricted PDFs are not downloaded.